 Status of the contracts

-Eighteen separate contracts of Anglo Leasing nature worth over Kshs.F government between 1997 and 2003.
-Some of these were complete others were cancelled by the Government.
+Eighteen separate contracts of Anglo Leasing nature worth over Kshs.55 billion were signed by the government between 1997 and 2003.
+Some of these were completed prior to January 2003 while others were cancelled by the Government.